anvaka/map-of-reddit/README.md

 each other on multiple dimensions.
 Please don't treat proximity of some countries or even subreddits within the same country as a strong proof of relationship - they could be just an artifact of my clustering/layout algorithm.
-* It was very hard to develop the website, as frequently I got side-tracked by all the amazing content people produce on reddit.
+* It was very hard to develop the website as frequently I got side-tracked by all the amazing content people produce on reddit.
 * The algorithm decided to group multi-millionaire subreddits in one cluster.
-One possible way to de-noise such clusters is to click on "Show Related" from the sidebar.
-This give focused view on the first and second degree connections.
+One possible way to de-noise such cluster is to click on "Show Related" from the sidebar.
+This gives focused view on the first and second degree connections.

 ## Running code locally